MaciejSzelest/Cryptocurrency-Wallet/README.md

 Cryptocurrency Wallet

-Web-based online wallet in connection with Binance Api for long-term investment

-Open-source wallet project with data analytics, for four selected cryptocurrencies
+Web-based online wallet in connection with Binance Api for long-term investment.
+Open-source wallet project with data analytics, for four selected cryptocurrencies.
+About the project:

 - This is open-source cryptocurrencies wallet for the crypto community
 - Collect four selected cryptocurrencies for long term investment